 The Robot was truly multi-skilled – He could play the guitar, fix Mrs Robinson’s hair and write poetry.

 But the main attraction of Lost In Space to me as a kid wasn’t the robot.
 It was Judy Robinson!

 The first season (in black & white) was a run of the mill space drama, and was concerned mainly with the survival of the Robinson’s: Escaping the heat, finding water etc, and included Debbie the space ape with pointy ears.

-The second series (in colour) was considerably more camp, particularly the role of Dr Smith (pictured below right) who suddenly ceased to be so sinister and provided comedic value instead, usually involving a stream of abuse toward the robot – “you babbling booby!”.
+The second series (in colour) was considerably more camp, particularly the role of Dr Smith (pictured below right) who suddenly ceased to be so sinister and provided comedic value instead, usually involving a stream of abuse toward the robot – “you bubble-headed booby!”.